 In one of my earliest interventions in the House I mentioned Catherine Vernon, one of more than 4,000 constituents in Weaver Vale affected by this issue.
 It is an issue that was created by, and as things stand can only be solved by, the current Conservative Government.
 They could be influenced by the Democratic Unionist party, of course.
 The hon.
 Member for Strangford (Jim Shannon), who is no longer in his place, has been consistent in supporting women and campaigning on this issue.
 I would hope that he and his colleagues on the DUP Benches will put the same energy that is going into Brexit at the moment into supporting this campaign.

 This injustice has been highlighted many times before, and in my short time here the issue has been mentioned more than 100 times in Parliament.
 We have had debates, lobbies, protests, a petition signed by well over 100,000 people and early-day motion 63, with 196 signatures from across the parties.
 I recently had the honour of joining many campaigners outside Parliament, and I met up with an old family friend from Castleford, West Yorkshire, named Sheila, who was there with some very vocal campaigners.
 “I’m sorry, Mike,” she said.
-“I’m just going to have to go away now—unfortunately I can’t spent any longer with you.
+“I’m just going to have to go away now—unfortunately I can’t spend any longer with you.
 I’ve just got to go and block the road with many other people.”
 I must confess that I did not join her because as an MP I felt that was not my place.

 Many MPs have taken the cause forward with passion and conviction, none more so than my hon.
 Friend the Member for Swansea East (Carolyn Harris), who is co-chair of the all-party parliamentary group on state pension inequality for women.
 Perhaps most memorably, during the Budget statement a few weeks ago we saw a number of women affected making their case in what can only be described as a very direct and loud manner.
 I was certainly proud to applaud them.